LWY1112/Text-Detection/README.md

 - Ensure the path to the Tesseract executable is correct.
 - The `lang` parameter in `image_to_string` can be changed to perform OCR in different languages, provided the language data is available in Tesseract-OCR.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of your project, from installation to usage.
-Adjust any paths and details as necessary to fit your specific setup.